Dariga Nazarbayeva

 Nazarbayeva began her career in 1994 in media business as she headed Khabar, the largest national television agency in Kazakhstan.
-In 2003, she founded the Asar party and the following year later in 2004 for the first time, Nazarbayeva was elected to the Mazhilis.
+In 2003, she founded the Asar party and the following year later in 2004 for the first time, Nazarbayeva was elected to the Mäjilis.
 While serving the post there, the Asar in 2006 merged with the Amanat, a ruling party that was led by her father Nazarbayev.
-Following the dissolution of the Mazhilis in 2007, Nazarbayeva did not run for re-election and remained out of politics until her eventual return in 2012 to the Mazhilis seat where she was the Deputy Chair and parliamentary leader of Amanat.
+Following the dissolution of the Mäjilis in 2007, Nazarbayeva did not run for re-election and remained out of politics until her eventual return in 2012 to the Mäjilis seat where she was the deputy chairwoman and parliamentary leader of Amanat.
 In 2015, Nazarbayeva was appointed by her father as Deputy Prime Minister under PM Karim Massimov before then returning to the Parliament in 2016 as a Senator.
-After her father's resignation from presidency in 2019, Nazarbayeva took over Kassym-Jomart Tokayev's role as the Senate Chair, while Tokayev in turn, became the President of Kazakhstan.
-In 2020, she was unexpectedly removed from the post by Tokayev shortly before returning to the Mazhilis once more in 2021.
+After her father's resignation from presidency in 2019, Nazarbayeva took over Kassym-Jomart Tokayev's role as the Senate Chairwoman, while Tokayev in turn, became the President of Kazakhstan.
+In 2020, she was unexpectedly removed from the post by Tokayev shortly before returning to the Mäjilis once more in 2021.

 Because of Nazarbayeva's high-ranking official positions and relations with her father, it had been widely speculated that she was potentially being prepared for presidency as a way to succeed Nazarbayev's legacy in a nepotist fashion despite the dismissed claims by Nazarbayev himself.

 Early life and education

-Nazarbayeva was born at Temirtau in 1964.
+Nazarbayeva was born at Temirtau on 7 May 1963.
 In 1981–1982, she completed her secondary education at K. Satpayev Gymnasium No. 56 in Alma-Ata.
 From 1980 to 1983, she studied at the history department at Moscow State University.
 She graduated from the S. M. Kirov Kazakh State University in 1985, and in 1991, defending her thesis for a candidate degree in historical sciences at the Moscow State University.
 In 1998, Nazarbayeva defended her thesis for Ph.D degree in political sciences at the Russian Academy of State Service.